-EWEB updated its IRP in July 2023.
-An Integrated Resource Plan is a long-term planning process to identify EWEB's energy needs and the best resource options to meet those needs.
-There are two main components to a standard IRP: an Energy Resource Study that relies on modeling and analysis and public input to provide a 20-year look at
+EWEB began a process to update its Integrated Resource Plan (IRP) in 2022.
+An IRP is a long-term planning document to identify EWEB's energy needs over the next 20 years and the best resource options to meet those needs.